Synceratus/Synceratus/README.md

 Here's a list of some of the projects I've worked on lately:

 - **Tales of Flefaria**, Java 2D platform game based on LibGDX;
-- **Palladium**, general purpose bot for Discord based on Node.js and DiscordJS;
+- **Palladium**, general purpose bot for Discord, based on Node.js and DiscordJS;
-- **Presence**, activity tracker without in-game implementation based on Node.js, DiscordJS and NobloxJS;
+- **Presence**, activity logger without in-game implementation, based on Node.js, DiscordJS and NobloxJS;

 ---